DUNE-DAQ/daq-kube/docs/README.md

 ***NOTE:*** You cannot deploy a target to a context other than the one defined in `.kluctl.yaml`.

-To see what targets are defined you can run `kluctl list-targets`.
+To see what targets are defined you can run `kluctl list-targets` to see the `name` and defaults for each target.

 For example: `kluctl deploy -t pocket`